medic/cht-docs/content/en/contribute/code/style-guide.md

 ## Language

-Our strong preference is to use JavaScript wherever possible, including in webapps, on the server, and for scripting.
+Our strong preference is to use JavaScript or TypeScript wherever possible, including in webapps, on the server, and for scripting.
 This is because:

 - every developer on the team knows it already, so we can all maintain it together,
 - it makes it easy to write cross-platform code and we have developers on all major operating systems,
 - it has a vast number of libraries that are easy to include, and
 - it's easy to unit test

-One notable exception is in the CHT Core Framework webapp where we use TypeScript as recommended by the Angular framework.

-Exceptions to this can be made on a case by case basis, but the decision must be made collectively before coding has begun.
+Exceptions to this can be made on a case by case basis, but the decision must be made collectively before coding has begun to avoid having to rewrite.

 ## Styles